mhagander/varnishlog_exporter/README.md

 varnish_header_counter{header="Content-Type",type="resp",value="text/plain"}
 ```

-(with each having the count of of the number of requests matching it).
+(with each having the count of the number of requests matching it).

 ## Usage